jvc84/hyprfloat/README.md

 ARGUMENTS:
 ```
     -c, --config PATH           - define PATH for config
+    -f, --force                 - do not detect padding, even if `detect_padding` option in config equals `true`
     -p, --position PARAMETER    - move window according to PARAMETER
         PARAMETERS:
             l, left              to the left center position